EqualExperts/you-build-it-you-run-it-playbook/introduction/README.md

 **Who is this playbook for**

-We’ve written this playbook for CxOs, product managers, delivery managers, and operations managers.
-We’re looking to help people answer questions such as:
+We've written this playbook for CxOs, product managers, delivery managers, and operations managers.
+We're looking to help people answer questions such as:

 * Why is it so difficult to accomplish weekly deployments and/or 99.9% availability with a central operations team?
 * What are the key characteristics of on-call product teams, in terms of deployment workflow, availability restoration, and learning from failures?